Level 3 Diploma in Counselling.

 - Acknowledge diversity in a counselling setting

-Entry is subject to an informal interview and is at the discretion of PC Counselling and Training Ltd; however, learners should be 18 to undertake the qualification.
+Entry is subject to an informal interview and is at the discretion of PC Counselling and Training Ltd; however, learners should be aged 18 years or over to undertake this qualification.

 PC Counselling and Training Ltd are responsible for ensuring that this qualification is appropriate for the age and ability of learners.
 They will endeavour to make sure that learners can fulfill the requirements of the assessment criteria and comply with the relevant literacy, numeracy and health and safety aspects of this qualification.